ScottLusk/wk-utd-internship-project/src/front-end/README.md

 Front end was created using Angular CLI v13 and will connect to the .NET core webapi project.

-## Setup Instructions nad Pre-requisities
+## Setup Instructions and Pre-requisities

 -Install node.js

 -Install npm

 -Run 'npm install -g @angular/cli' to install Angular CLI

 -navigate to src/front-end

 -Run 'npm install' to download all node modules required.

 ## Development server